stevenarditti/CS3200-Final-Backend/README.md

 ASSUMES CREDITIALS:
 username: root
-password: 3200final
+password: webdev
+database: cs3200final
-If other credentials are used, configure the global variable in run.py to reflect proper login credentials.
+If other credentials are used, configure the global variables in run.py to reflect proper login credentials.

 To run: